From Your Alumnae Board Co-Chairs

 Jeanette has just returned to the USA after traveling for the past four years while working remotely.
 She is a UX Designer and her current contract is with TIP Global Health, an NGO focused on last-mile health care in rural Rwanda.
 Prior to that Jeanette helped start-ups such as WeWork and Remote Year during their early stage, rapid growth.

-This will be my first year but I am excited to become more involved in the Walker’s community.Read Full Profile
+I love becoming more involved in the Walker’s community.Read Full Profile

 Tracey Reifler '82